pyohio/Conference-Documentation/code-of-conduct/Staff Procedure for incident handling.md

 -------------------------------------------------------------------------------------------------
 Understand our [Code of Conduct](https://www.pyohio.org/2013/code-of-conduct/)

-Understand what we expect from an attendee reporting a harassment incident.
-You can find these guidelines [here](/2013/about/code-of-conduct/harassment-incidents/).
+Understand what we expect from an attendee [reporting a harassment incident](/2013/about/code-of-conduct/harassment-incidents/).

 Try to get as much of the incident in written form by the reporter.
 If you cannot, transcribe it yourself.
 The important information to gather includes the following: